RajPriyam68/CODTECH-TASK1/README.md

 **Due Dates & Deadlines**
 Set Due Dates: Assign specific dates for tasks to ensure deadlines are met.
 Recurring Tasks: Set tasks to repeat daily, weekly, monthly, or at custom intervals

+In short, a good to-do list app combines task creation, organization, collaboration, reminders, and time management features to boost productivity.
+You can personalize it with notifications, analytics, and design choices to match your style.
+Plus, syncing across devices and offline access ensures you can always stay on top of your tasks.